bbc/node-radiovis-stomp-server/README.md

 We use the [speculate] tool to generate the RPM spec files and service descriptions in order to install and deploy this RadioVis server.

-These are the following steps to build an RPM:
+These are the steps to generate an RPM:

     npm install
     npm test
     npm run spec

+Then if you are running on a BBC machine:

+    cosmos-build --os=centos7 --repository=radiovis

+Or if you arn't working within the BBC's development environment, you can use:

+    rpmbuild -ba --define "_topdir $PWD" SPECS/radiovis-stomp-server.spec

 ## Running Tests